LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/hist_utils.md

 - a numpy array with same shape as input but where each histogram is replaced by its running average
 notes:
 - at the edges, the weights are cropped to match the input array and renormalized
-- this function will crash when the length of the set of histograms is smaller than the total window length,
+- this function will throw an error when the length of the set of histograms is smaller than the total window length,
   maybe extend later (although this is not normally needed)
 ```